LYNCH·LLP

 • What is the range of allowance rates across his art units?

-No. The pooled rate is a historical aggregate and is not a prediction of any specific application.
-Individual outcomes vary.
+No. The pooled allowance rate describes the examiner's past record in decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION